isomerpages/pa-cck/_about-us/About Us.md

 variant: markdown
 description: ""
 ---
 Chua Chu Kang CC has a range of sporting, cultural, educational and recreational activities for mass participation in promotion of racial harmony and social cohesion.
-The CC also has a group of enthusiastic Senior Citizens who regularly organises mass birthday parties and various festive celebrations.

 ![CCKCC](/images/Chua_Chu_Kang_CC_photo.png)<br>

 The pride of the CC is its IT Centre (ITC) which was established in 1998 to promote greater awareness and wider use of IT in the community.
-ITC regularly organises IT courses, seminars, workshops and activities at affordable prices.
+ITC regularly organises IT courses and activities at affordable prices.
+Most of the IT courses can be offset using Skillsfuture credit.

 Call to find out more about the services and facilities available.